tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 set: jipp
 ---

 Pointers are used in few different ways.
-They can be used as reference to an array of elements or they can be used as reference to a variable so you can change it and keep the changes.
+They can be used as reference to an array of elements or as reference to a variable so you can change it and keep the changes.

 <!--more-->